numanSlm/Java_ATM/README.md

 This project was made as a mini-project for my JAVA class

-It is a simple ATM-Machine simulator in Command Line showcasing basic CRUD functionality using OOP concepts
+It is an ATM-Machine simulator in Command Line showcasing basic CRUD functionality using OOP concepts

 ### Steps to Use: